mcdemarco/the-new-kitchen-cookbook/pie/blueberryTurnovers.md

 For some reason sanding sugar (coarse white sugar) is sold in craft stores instead of supermarkets.
 Who knew?

-Yield: a baker's dozen or so.
+Makes a baker's dozen or so.

 ## Ingredients